wsdjeg/wsdjeg/README.md

 ### Recent Projects

-These are the Neovim plugins I build and maintain regularly.
+A collection of Neovim plugins that I actively build and maintain.
-Feel free to try them out, and you're welcome to open issues or send feedback.
+Most of them focus on performance, minimal UI, and clear APIs.

+Feedback and contributions are always welcome.

 <!-- nvim-plugins start -->